SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Tools/DataMinerComparisonTool.md

 By default, the two value boxes (left and right) will scroll in unison.
 If you do not want this, you can deactivate the "locked scrolling" feature using the *Toggle locked scrolling* icon at the bottom of the screen.

 > [!NOTE]
+>
 > - If you modify a parameter value in the comparison tool, the changes you made will not be sent to the DataMiner Agent.
-They will be lost when you close the app.
+They will be lost when you close the tool.
 > - To log out of the tool, click your username in the top right corner and select *Log out*.

 ## Options